Contents

 Pregnancy

-The risk from pregnancy depends on how severely the valve is obstructed or how much it’s leaking.
+The risk from pregnancy depends on how severely the aortic valve is obstructed or how much it’s leaking.

-If your stenosis is severe and you have symptoms, avoid conception until you’ve had your heart valve repaired or replaced.
+If your aortic stenosis is severe and you have symptoms, avoid conception until you’ve had your heart valve repaired or replaced.
 If you’re considering pregnancy and you have aortic valve stenosis, you should meet with a multidisciplinary medical team that can give you more information about the risk of pregnancy to you and your baby.

 In patients who have had their heart valve replaced with a metal (mechanical) heart valve, they may be taking warfarin (Coumadin) which can cause risk to the fetus and alternative means of blood thinning may be required.
 In aortic insufficiency, women may be taking medicines such as ACE inhibitors such as lisinopril (Zestril) or enalapril (Vasotec).
 These drugs are dangerous to the developing fetus (see the section on Pregnancy) and need to be changed before conception.